 Update Your Graphics Driver With Snappy Driver Installer

-One way to update or install new drivers for devices is to do it by using third-party software such as Snappy Driver Installer.
-You will need a computer with a working internet connection in order to download it.
+One way to update or install new drivers for devices is by using third-party software such as Snappy Driver Installer.
+You will need a computer with a working internet connection to download it.

 Update Your Graphics Driver Through Windows System

 To update your graphic driver through the Windows system, go to Device Manager.
-To open Device Manager, go to Search and type "device", and then choose "Device Manager" from the results.
+To open Device Manager, go to Search, type "device," and then choose "Device Manager" from the results.

-In the Device Manager window, double-click "Display adapters" (or click the arrow) to expand that section.
+Double-click "Display adapters" (or click the arrow) in the Device Manager window to expand that section.
 This will show the model and manufacturer of your graphics card.